 In 2014, Dan left the business, and recently Tammy and Ray brought their three kids on board to help them continue to improve the company and to one day take over as the next generation of Olivarez Honey Bees.

-Ray credits his “core” knowledge of bees to the time he spent working bees with his Dad during some very lean years for beekeepers back in the 1990s, when he faced the onset of tracheal mites and Varroa mites, and a very steep learning curve.
+Ray credits his “core” knowledge of bees to the time he spent working bees during some very lean years for beekeepers back in the 1990s, when he faced the onset of tracheal mites and Varroa mites, and a very steep learning curve.
 Today, he feels that keeping healthy bees and producing a top-notch product go hand in hand with beekeepers working together and sharing as much knowledge with one another as possible.
 Ray feels that OHB's core customers are some of the best “researchers” out there, an incredible source of information, and he relies on their input to bring his thoughts back to center.

 It truly is all about the bees at Olivarez Honey Bees, and Ray feels blessed to have created a culture of bee lovers at OHB, and has surrounded his bees with some of the best people you can imagine.